beeware/batavia/docs/intro/index.rst

 ===============

-Batavia is an implementation of the Python virtual machine, written in Javascript.
+Batavia is an implementation of the Python virtual machine, written in JavaScript.
 It enables you to run Python bytecode in the browser.

 It honors Python 3.4 syntax and conventions, but also provides the ability to reference objects and classes defined natively in JavaScript.